 Please remember, the NIM therapists you worked with during your Couples Intensive or Marriage Intensive are eager to consult with the professional you are working with.
 We would love to support in any way we can the counseling/therapy you are doing post Intensive.

 Making the Most of Christian Marriage Counseling

-At the conclusion of each Couples Intensive or Marriage Intensive, National Institute of Marriage (NIM) therapists recommend to couples that they consider who they might connect with for ongoing support and accountability following their Intensive.
-At NIM we understand that a Couples Intensive or Marriage Intensive may be only the beginning of a process of change, recovery and healing.
-We try to be careful not to foster an expectation that time at an Intensive will be the only step necessary to turn the course of a relationship around.
+Consider who you might connect with for ongoing support and accountability following your Intensive.
+A Couples Intensive or Marriage Intensive may be only the beginning of a process of change, recovery, and healing.
+That Intensive is not the only step necessary to turn the course of a relationship around.

 For some couples ongoing support may come in the form of a caring involved pastor, trusted friend or mentor.
 Some churches now even have ongoing support programs for assisting couples in their change efforts.
 In fact, here at NIM we have a program titled Marriage 911, which we developed with the help of Joe and Michelle Williams which trains people in how to be a caring support when someone is in marriage crisis.
 Joe and Michelle have been helping churches train “first responders” to a marriage crisis for years.
 Caring support in the first hours and days after a marriage crisis occurs, i.e. discovery of infidelity, request for divorce, etc. can make a huge difference for couples trying to navigate the painful crisis their marriage has become.
 Much of this support may occur before a couple ever seeks professional help such as is offered here at NIM.